vive12345/vive12345/README.md

 🧑‍💻 **Software Engineer** | 🎓 **M.S.
 Software Engineering @ ASU (Graduating in Dec 2025)**

+* "When we are involved in creativity, we feel that we are living more fully than during the rest of life" *
+                                                                                            ----Mihaly Csikszentmihalyi

 My 🔥 **curiosity** 🔥 for programming began in childhood when my uncle would visit us from abroad.
 I'd watch him work on his laptop, typing mysterious commands on a black screen that seemed like magic to me.

 During my 10th grade summer break, boredom led me to enroll in a computer class where my first teacher, Urvi mam, ignited my 🔥 **interest** 🔥 for programming.
 When I solved my first pattern problem completely on my own, she told me I should definitely follow this path.